FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 6:** EWC members shall be nominated by the County Executive and confirmed by the Stapleton County Council by a simple majority vote.

 **SECTION 7:** EWC members shall be considered members of the Stapleton County Executive Branch and considered in the County Executives Administration but not considered cabinet or sub-cabinet members.
 The County Executive cannot remove them.
-The Stapleton County Council shall be able to impeach EWC committee members.
-The County Executive and District Attorney cannot be impeached from just the committee.
-The Commerce Secretary may be impeached from the committee by the Stapleton County Council, leaving their seat open, this seat cannot be filled by anyone else.
-If a new Commerce Secretary is confirmed by Congress they shall take the seat back over.
-The EWC can re admit the Commerce Secretary into the committee by a simple majority vote.

 **SECTION 8:** The EWC shall have a discord channel in the Stapleton County Discord Server or an OEA/EWC specific discord where they will conduct all debates and votes.
 The votes shall be chaired by the director, or in their absence the County Executive.
 This channel may be public or private.
 All votes must be publicized by the director, or in their absence the County Executive.
 The District Attorney shall ensure the lawful conduct of the EWC.